Becoming Safe for Your Own Longing

 What’s Next

-I’m co-creating a small therapeutic group for men navigating the intersection of trauma and unwanted sexual behaviors.
+If this letter resonates, I’m working with another therapist to create a small trauma-informed recovery group for men navigating unwanted sexual behaviors.

 This will be a sacred but also clinical space for nervous system healing, psychic reintegration, and spiritual reconnection.